nodejs/undici/README.md

 #### Specification Compliance

-This section documents parts of the [Fetch Standard](https://fetch.spec.whatwg.org) that Undici does not support or fully implement.
+This section documents parts of the [Fetch Standard](https://fetch.spec.whatwg.org) that Undici does not support or does not fully implement.

 ##### Garbage Collection